filecoin-project/lotus-docs/content/en/lotus/install/lotus-lite.md

 If you have access to the full-node you're using, you need to make some minor modifications to its configuration.

 {{< alert icon="tip">}}
-If you are using the Protocol Labs `api.chain.love` Lotus full-node, you do not need to complete this section.
-The Protocol Labs Lotus full-node has been configured to accept all incoming requests, so you don't need to create any API keys.
+If you are using the [Glif Lotus RPC Nodes]({{< relref "../developers/glif-nodes" >}}), you do not need to complete this section.
+Those full-nodes have been configured to accept all incoming requests, so you don't need to create any API keys.

-[Glif](https://api.node.glif.io/) endpoints also provide you with a production-ready publicly available node, that can be used without API keys: wss://wss.node.glif.io/apigw/lotus

 If you are using a node-hosting service like [Infura](https://infura.io/), you may need to create an API key through the service website.
 {{< /alert >}}